 New York Times bestselling author Carla Neggers has been spinning stories ever since she climbed a tree with pad and pen at age eleven.
 Now she has millions of copies of her books in print in more than 30 countries, and more than two dozen of her books have placed on the New York Times, USA TODAY and Publishers Weekly bestseller lists.
-Declan’s Cross is the third novel in her acclaimed Sharpe & Donovan romantic suspense series that launched with Saint’s Gate and Heron’s Cove and has been praised as “a breathtaking reading experience” (Providence Journal), “gripping and suspenseful” (Nashua Telegraph), and “outstanding” (USA TODAY).
+Harbor Island is the fourth novel in her acclaimed Sharpe & Donovan romantic suspense series that has been praised as “a breathtaking reading experience” (Providence Journal), “gripping and suspenseful” (Nashua Telegraph), and “outstanding” (USA TODAY).
 Her popular Swift River Valley series debuted with Secrets of the Lost Summer, which spent three weeks on the New York Times bestseller list and garnered rave reviews, including a starred review from Booklist and a Top Pick from RT Book Reviews.

 Growing up in rural western Massachusetts with three brothers and three sisters, Carla developed an eye for detail and a love of a good story.
 Her imagination, curiosity and sense of adventure are key to creating the complex relationships, fast-paced plots and deep sense of place in her books.

 “My first job was cleaning rooms at a local motel,” says the author.
 “As I’d pull back a shower curtain, I’d be thinking, ‘What if I found a dead body in the tub?’
 As kids, we fanned out into the fields to pick wild blueberries.
 I’d be thinking, ‘What if I found a dead body under a pine tree?’